Nigerian rights worker wins Norway human rights prize

 "Nnimmo Bassey points to the injustices Africa has had to tolerate through the way the rich world has for many years exploited the continent's large resources of fossil fuels," the foundation said.

-Bassey is the chair of Friends of the Earth International, a grassroots environmental organisation.
+Bassey is the chair of Friends of the Earth International, a grassroots environmental organization.

 Four previous Rafto laureates - Myanmar's Aung San Suu Kyi, East Timor's Jose Ramos-Horta, South Korea's Kim Dae-jung and Iran's Shirin Ebadi - went on to win the Nobel Peace Prize in subsequent years.